Many investors like REITs because of their consistent dividend payout which can be 2 or 4 (half-yearly or quarterly) times a year.

 REITs’ assets and debt/equity structure must be durable to withstand different unexpected situations.

-It is not just about assets, not just about debts and interest expenses.
+It is not just about assets. debts and interest expenses.
 We have to evaluate their assets, debt and equity in totality and their interdependence on whether their assets can consistently generate more net income (after finance costs) to pay more DPUs.

 REITs that can consistently make DPU-accretive acquisitions and employ shareholder-friendly financing structures to finance such acquisitions will be winners in the REIT sector.